-We are the Australian Representatives for the International Federation of Karate (IFK), a UK based international Kyokushin organisation, led by 10th dan Hanshi Steve Arneil, and an international board of directors.
+We are the Australian Representatives for the International Federation of Karate (IFK), a UK based international Kyokushin organisation with over 50 member countries, led by 10th dan Hanshi Steve Arneil, and an international board of directors.

 In 1991, before Mas Oyama died, the UK based Hanshi Steve Arneil formed the International Federation of Karate (IFK).
 He still calls his karate Kyokushin, and he still teaches it as it was originally taught to him by Mas Oyama.
 He was the first person to complete the the 100 man kumite after Mas Oyama.

 After Mas Oyama died, a few of the Australian kyokushin instructors decided to avoid the ensuing confusion, and in 1995 chose to affiliate with the IFK rather than with one of the many Japanese organisations springing up.
 Thus was born the International Federation of Karate Kyokushinkai Australia Inc. (IFKKA).
 The logo for this organisation combined both the Kyokushin Kanku and the IFK logo.
 The organisation was incorporated as a not-for-profit association with the NSW government, with a board, and a constitution.

 We have since renamed our organisation to International Federaton of Karate Australia Inc, and our current logo, at the top of this page is simply the IFK logo with the word Australia added.
 This also makes us consistent with our counterparts in other countries.

 Locations and training